cbourke/ComputerScienceI/documents/syllabus.md

 require any coding knowledge and cover PDC concepts in an accessible manner.

-As part of this study, you will complete pre-module survey(s) which will be graded based on completion.
+As part of this study, you will complete pre-module "exam" which will be graded based on completion.
 You will then go through several modules on PDC which includes running and observing some simulations, visualizations, etc.  You may complete these modules